 — this passage is repeated here from a composite translation from both the French and Latin, by Elizabeth S. Haldane and G.R.T.
 Ross

-Of course, the pedantic debate is actually quite justified.
-Ludwig Wittgenstein has written concisely on this matter.
-One of the most elegant passages comes to us from a translation of a notebook clipping never intended for publication.
-In what has come to be known as Wittgenstein’s Butterfly Challenge you are asked to perform a seemly quite simple task, “Imagine this butterfly exactly as it is.
+One of the most elegant objections to this qualification of truth as the logical-mathematical comes to us from a translation of Ludwig Wittgenstein.
+In what has come to be known as Wittgenstein’s Butterfly Challenge you are asked to perform a quite simple task, “Imagine this butterfly exactly as it is.
 Except beautiful instead of ugly.”
-However, for anyone whose vision has conformed quite militantly to truth as that which is an agreement with an objective reality, the meaning of this challenge must be nearly impossible to interpret.
-Yet, anyone who has honestly attempted the challenge will understand that the task is impossible to complete.
-Of course, it would be a mistake to consider the paradox as a rhetorical statement on our inherent subjectivity.
-The challenge is merely directing attention to what is obvious; any aesthetic value whether ‘beautiful’ or ‘ugly’ is there immediately — primordially — together with the phenomena.
-It is not some ‘human coloring’ added on to a cold-hard and human-independent substance.
-And instead, all judgement is reducible to the experience of phenomena — whether the description which we come to is beautiful, ugly, or four inches or thirty minutes long.
-The difference lies in our tools — our measuring rods.
+This challenge invokes a realization which is likely obvious to any child; any aesthetic value whether beautiful or ugly is there immediately, alongside the phenomena.
+It is not some ‘human coloring’ which is secondarily added on to the phenomena.
+And not until a new circle is drawn — either including more, excluding some, or outright mutilating the phenomena — can the judgement be imagined otherwise.
+This exercise reminds us that any judgement — whether beautiful, ugly, or four inches or thirty minutes long — is informed by the method which we use.
+The difference lies in our method of ascertaining.
 And already here, it should be obvious.
-Our lack of desire to compare ‘the beautiful’, ‘the ugly’, ‘the disgusting’, ‘the precious’ to standardization should tell us that this method of qualifying truth, while helpful in many respects, is also narrow.
+Our lack of desire to ascertain ‘the beautiful’, ‘the ugly’, ‘the disgusting’, ‘the precious’ by way of standardization should tell us that this method of qualifying truth, while helpful in many respects, is also quite narrow.

-While we have initiated this proposal with a polemic on the objective qualification of truth, we are ultimately interested in nurturing not only a more robust truth, but also ‘the telling of the truth’, generally.
-We are interested in encouraging the condition for this ‘telling’—that which we know as authenticity.
+While we have initiated this history with a polemic on the logical-mathematical ‘objective’ qualification of truth, we are interested in nurturing not only a more robust truth, but also ‘the telling of the truth’, generally.
+We are interested in encouraging the condition for this ‘telling’ — that which we know as authenticity.
 In as much, we are interested in deconstructing the infrastructures which encourage deception, dissimulation and concealment.
-Only with such a diagnosis in hand can we make social-organizational prescriptions for reform—those which can establish an infrastructure capable of nurturing a robust truth—including and yet beyond the quantitative thinking of modern industrialization.
+Only with such a diagnosis in hand can we make social-organizational prescriptions for reform — those which can establish an infrastructure capable of nurturing a robust truth — including and yet beyond the quantitative thinking of modern industrialization.

 —Justin Carmien, July 6th, 2020